 One of the problems with using a SparseArray to provide implementation mapping (or any other map for that matter) is that it provides with the option to forget to update new entries in the generation of the mapping.

-Final thoughts All that I’ve talked about can easily and rightfully considered early optimisation since there are situations where not only Enums are ok but they can actually be more safe.
+All that I’ve talked about can easily and rightfully considered early optimisation since there are situations where not only Enums are ok but they can actually be safer.
 This is just another tool available.
 There is no silver bullet.